With an UPDATE statement, you can update specific fields within the documents based on specified conditions:

 WHERE _id = '123'

-UPDATE with MAP Type
+UPDATE with Nested Fields

 When updating fields nested in a MAP, specify the field-value pairs you want to update.